-Re-refined Base Stock Oils
+Re-refined base stock oil

-Re-refined base stock oils are acceptable for use in Perkins engines if these oils meet the performance requirements that are specified by Perkins.
-Re-refined base stock oils can be used exclusively in finished oil or in a combination with new base stock oils.
-The US military specifications and the specifications of other heavy equipment manufacturers also allow the use of re-refined base stock oils that meet the same criteria.
+Re-refined base stock oil are acceptable for use in Perkins engines if these oils meet the performance requirements that are specified by Perkins.Re-refined base stock oil can be used exclusively in finished oil or in a combination with new base stock oil.
+The US military specifications and the specifications of other heavy equipment manufacturers also allow the use of re-refined base stock oil that meet the same criteria.